-The former considers the pathological condition of a certain function or structure; the latter considers the modifications of circulation and the concomitant effects upon tissue.
+The former considers the pathological condition of a certain function or structure; the latter considers the diseases of the circulation and the consequent effects upon tissue.

-29. Into what classes are special medicinal stimuli generally divided?

-"Cathartics," "Diuretics," "Diaphoretics " and "Sudorifics," "Expectorants," "Sorbefacients," "Emmenagogues," "Sialagogues," "Errhines."

-30. What are "cathartics?"
+- 29. Into what classes are special medicinal stimuli generally divided? - "Cathartics," "Diuretics," "Diaphoretics" and "Sudorifics," "Expectorants," "Sorbefacients," "Emmenagogues," "Sialagogues," "Errhines." - 30.
+What are "cathartics?"